jalcazo/fallout4_resurrected/README.md

 # Tested and discarded mods
   - (Capital Wasteland Behemoths NO! too much difficult!
 Although tested and they look and behave good they are too much difficult).
   - FlaconOil's Complete Retexture Project.
 NO!
 Gives a lot of conflicts with other mods in the modlist.
+  - Immersive Facial Animations REMADE - IFAR.
+NO!
+Too exaggerate facial animations even in the lowest presets.
+  - Too many other...